 Our dietitians work one-on-one with individuals who inform our staff of their dietary needs.
 We can make accommodations for any food allergy or intolerance brought to our attention.

 7. We train dining services staff members.

-Our food allergy training covers food allergy 101, food allergies versus intolerance and their reactions, anaphylaxis, cross contact versus cross contamination, college and university policies, safe food handling.
+Our food allergy training covers: food allergy 101, allergies versus intolerance and their reactions, what is anaphylaxis, emergency procedures, cross-contact versus cross contamination, safe food handling, and college and university policies.

 8. We have a registered dietitian* on staff. *Registered dietitian - Registered dietitians are food and nutrition experts who are often tasked with helping students with food allergies navigate the dining halls.

 In this RA training, we cover the topics of Food Allergy 101, symptoms of allergic reaction or anaphylaxis, what is Celiac Disease, Other medical or religious dietary needs, what is cross contact, Kansas State University Housing & Dining Policies and Procedures, how to connect students with a registered dietitian, looking for signs of student success, and empathy training.

 10. We have inclusive resident life programs* including food. *Inclusive resident life programs - Programs in the resident halls often include food.
 Inclusive resident life programs will offer students with food allergies the opportunity to request safe food alternatives for events they attend in the dorms.

 If the student makes their allergy known to their RA, the necessary accommodations can be made.